Solid Wood Flooring

 Stone looks good pretty much anywhere in a home.
 Many people prefer stone flooring, such as marble, travertine, and granite, since they’re strong.
 While that is true, they cost more than hardwood flooring.
 Blemishes to stone are also more visible than blemished to wood.

-To find the best wood flooring options for your home, visit Nadine Floor Company.
+To find the best solid wood flooring options for your home, visit Nadine Floor Company.
 You’ll see all of the flooring options we’ve mentioned above.

 Additionally, you can benefit from of our professional installation services.
 We’ll visit your home to complete an estimate and schedule a date for installation if you so choose.
 Flooring installation, especially hardwood, is tricky.
-You’ll be saving a ton of time and giving your home an even better look by having your wood flooring installed by professionals.
+You’ll be saving a ton of time and giving your home an even better look by having your solid wood flooring installed by professionals.

 Nadine Floor Company always has deals available for customers to take advantage of.
 You’ll also find specials on porcelain tile, hardwood laminate and granite.